 The Association’s founders were inspired to action by news of the mutual building societies that were springing up in the eastern part of the country.
 The officers accepted savings deposits from the members, and rotated, allowing each one to borrow the accumulated savings to partially finance the purchase of a home.
 In those days, there were no 30-year home loans and the money that was borrowed was paid back in a relatively short period of time, allowing the other members to take their turn at borrowing to buy a home.

 The financial panic of 1893 made the going rough in the early days, until 1898, when business conditions returned to normal.
-When the founding officers decided to hire a full-time manager for the Association, they turned to an employee of a local abstract company, Joseph M. Crowley (uncle to Michael T. Crowley, Sr., who is the father of our current Chief Executive Officer, Michael T. Crowley, Jr.).
+When the founding officers decided to hire a full-time manager for the Association, they turned to an employee of a local abstract company, Joseph M. Crowley (uncle to Michael T. Crowley, Sr., who is the father of our current Chairman of the Board, Michael T. Crowley, Jr.).
 Joseph Crowley, who went on to serve the Association for more than 60 years, was elected to his new position in 1899, when the total assets of Mutual were less than $50,000.